Perry Maxwell: A Masterful Genius of Design

 Golf’s “Golden Era” of course architecture is generally considered as the period running from the creation of the National Golf Links of America in 1908 to the start of World War II.
 During this time, timeless courses such as Pine Valley, Augusta National and Cypress Point, came into being.
 The architects of this period of golf course development, vision, and creation, included the likes of Charles Blair MacDonald, Alister MacKenzie, Donald Ross, A.W.
 Tillinghast, Seth Raynor and George Thomas.
 Each of these men created countless masterpieces that continue to influence golf course architecture today.

-Beyond his masterpiece at Southern Hills, which for the 5th time will host the PGA Championship this year, Maxwell is credited with having some connection to, as a designer, co-designer, consultant or having some influence on, some 106 courses.
+Beyond his masterpiece at Southern Hills, which for the 5th time hosted the PGA Championship, Maxwell is credited with having some connection to, as a designer, co-designer, consultant or having some influence on, some 106 courses.

 Maxwell was a founding member of the American Society of Golf Course Architects and was an inductee into the Oklahoma Sports Hall of Fame in 2012.
 He was known as the "father of Oklahoma golf" with 34 of those 106 courses he was involved with, being in his home state of Oklahoma.